What Are Your Financial Values?

 After six weeks of work and saving I was able to proudly walk into the drug store and buy my toy.
 My mom and my dad both said they were proud of me for saving my money to buy the toy.

-I still have that toy and I have included a picture of it above.
-The plastic is very brittle and the axle for the front wheel is very rusty because it is over fifty years old.
+I still have that toy and I have included a picture of it here.
+The plastic is very brittle and the axle for the front wheel is very rusty because it is over fifty plus years old.
 However, I keep this toy on a shelf in my office as a reminder of my own financial root.

 Wanting to purchase that toy provided a positive root for my own initial financial values.
 The purchase also planted a seed of interest in me for financial matters.

 That seed grew over my lifetime and motivated me to co-author an award-winning and best-selling book, The Plastic Effect: How Urban Legends Influence the Use and Misuse of Credit Cards.